2020 United States House of Representatives elections in Massachusetts: District 6

 The 6th district is based in northeastern Massachusetts, and contains most of Essex County, including the North Shore and Cape Ann.
-The incumbent is Democrat Seth Moulton, who was reelected with 65.2% of the vote in 2018.
-Moulton was a candidate for the Democratic presidential primary in 2020, and said that he "has no intention of giving up his seat in the House."
+The incumbent was Democrat Seth Moulton, who was reelected with 65.2% of the vote in 2018.
+Moulton was a candidate for the Democratic presidential primary in 2020, and said that he had "no intention of giving up his seat in the House."
 He won his district's primary with the most votes ever recorded in a House primary election in Massachusetts history.